mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-05-14-colourblind-in-software-land.md

 Firstly: thanks for trying, and for thinking about us!

 Secondly: everything you ever do from this point on has to be black and white.
-"It's the only way to be sure" - Aliens, 1986.
+"It's the only way to be sure" - Aliens (1986).

 Just kidding.
 Colour's great, let's keep it!

 The single most important piece of advice I can think of: **don't rely on an ability to distingush colours _alone_ as a signal** - use supplementary indicators: